Deborah Terry: Awards and recognition

 Terry was appointed Fellow of the Academy of the Social Sciences in Australia in 2003.
-She was awarded the Officer of the Order of Australia (AO) in the 2015 Queen's Birthday Honours for " distinguished service to education in the tertiary sector through senior administrative roles, as an academic and researcher in the field of psychology, and as a mentor".
+She was awarded the Officer of the Order of Australia (AO) in the 2015 Queen's Birthday Honours for "distinguished service to education in the tertiary sector through senior administrative roles, as an academic and researcher in the field of psychology, and as a mentor".
+She was promoted to Companion of the Order of Australia (AC) in the 2024 Australia Day Honours for "eminent service to tertiary education as an institutional leader and academic, to the strengthening of higher education through collaboration and innovation, and to the community".
 She is also a Fellow of the Australian Psychology Society.